St. Michael's Hospital (Toronto)

-St. Michael's Hospital is a teaching hospital and medical centre in Toronto, Ontario, Canada.
+St. Michael's Hospital is a teaching hospital and medical centre, part of Unity Health Toronto in Toronto, Ontario, Canada.
 It was established by the Sisters of St. Joseph in 1892 with the founding goal of taking care of the sick and the poor of Toronto's inner city.
 The hospital provides tertiary and quaternary services in cardiovascular surgery, neurosurgery, inner city health, and therapeutic endoscopy.
 It is one of two Level 1 adult trauma centres in Greater Toronto, along with the larger Sunnybrook Health Sciences Centre.
 As trauma centres, both St. Michael's and Sunnybrook are equipped with helipads.
-It is one of several teaching hospitals of the University of Toronto Faculty of Medicine and is part of the Unity Health Toronto hospital network.
+It is one of several teaching hospitals of the University of Toronto and is a member of the Toronto Academic Health Science Network (TAHSN).

 Overview

 The hospital is located near the intersection of Queen Street and Yonge Street, in Downtown Toronto's Garden District.
 The hospital serves a diverse population, which includes the affluent condominium complexes in Harbourfront, the underprivileged of the inner city of Regent Park, and the gay and lesbian community in Church and Wellesley.
 The hospital has 463 inpatient beds and extensive outpatient clinics.

 The physician-in-chief is Sharon Straus, the surgeon-in-chief is Najma Ahmed, the vice-president of research and innovation is Ori Rotstein, and the president and CEO is Tim Rutledge.
 The hospital also has a large team of volunteers.
 The hospital absorbed the Wellesley endoscopy group after the closure of Wellesley Hospital.

 Documentary filmmaker Katerina Cizek teamed up with frontline health care workers at the hospital in the National Film Board of Canada's filmmaker-in-residence project, which received the 2008 Webby Award for the best online documentary series.

 In October 2008, St. Michael's was named one of Greater Toronto's Top Employers by Mediacorp Canada Inc., which was announced by the Toronto Star newspaper.
 The hospital was also named one of the Best Employers for New Canadians for six consecutive years, from 2008 to 2013.